Want to roast garlic at home? Learn how to roast garlic to make a delicious spread or to add to your favorite recipes!

 - 1 head of garlic equals about 4 tablespoons of minced, fresh garlic

-- 1 clove of garlic equals about 1.5 tsp of minced fresh garlic OR ½ tsp garlic powder
+- 1 clove of garlic equals about 1.5 teaspoon of minced fresh garlic OR ½ teaspoon garlic powder

 People who said we'd never use math in real life weren't cooks, am I right! 🙂

 Garlic is best roasted at a low-moderate temperature, I recommend 350 degrees Fahrenheit.

 First, clean your garlic by removing the paper-like skin from the garlic head, leaving cloves attached.
 Then, cut ⅓ inch from the top of the bulb, on the stem side, exposing the top of the cloves.